ksalzke/completed-task-report-omnifocus-plugin/README.md

 # About

-This is an single-action Omni Automation plug-in for OmniFocus that sends a list of completed tasks to a Day One journal.
+This is an Omni Automation plug-in for OmniFocus that sends a list of completed tasks to a Day One journal.
 Further details are provided below.

 _Please note that Omni Automation for OmniFocus is still in development and details are subject to change before it officially ships.
 If you have questions, please refer to [Omni's Slack #automation channel](https://www.omnigroup.com/slack/)._